Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Tung, due to exporting fresh fruit, the company's orders are available all year round.
 In 2023, the company will have new markets such as grapefruit in the US and New Zealand markets.
 The US market will also reopen for fresh coconuts.
 In particular, Vietnam signed a protocol with China on durian, helping durian exports to this market grow significantly.
 Therefore, in 2023, the company will grow by 40% compared to 2022.
 With positive signals from the beginning of the year, it is expected that in 2024, revenue growth will continue to increase by 20% compared to 2023.

 Similarly, Mekong Fruit Import-Export Company Limited is also busy preparing to meet orders in the first days of the new year.
 Mr. Bui Duong Thuat, Director of the company, said that the company's orders in the US, Europe, and Australia markets are quite stable.
 From August 2023 to now, nearly 40 containers of coconut have been exported to the US market, and the products are selling quite well.
-The products are of good quality and meet the standards of the import market, so orders are stable in 2024.
+The quality of the products meets the standards of the import market, so orders are stable in 2024.
 Currently, the company exports an average of 4-5 containers of coconut to the markets each week.

 Commenting on the prospects of the Chinese market, Mr. Thuat said that businesses are waiting for China to sign a protocol for coconuts.
 If the protocol is signed in 2024, fresh coconut exports to the Chinese market will grow positively.